This is the car disc brakes section of the You Fix Cars website. On

 Brakes are one of the top areas of concern for drivers.
 Here's an article that reviews some common front brake problems.

-What happens when the vehicle develops a brake pull or if the red brake warning light comes on?
+What happens when the vehicle develops a brake pull or if the red brake light comes on?
 Often these problems can be traced back to problems with the disc brake caliper.

 Rotors are often the root cause of one of the most common braking system complaints.
 The pulsating brake pedal can often be traced back to problems with the disc brake rotors.